 Covered Service Payment Obligation Waived Breast pumps (manual or non-hospital grade electric) purchased from a covered PPO or Participating home/durable medical equipment provider.
-Deductible Coinsurance Copayment Breastfeeding support, supplies, and one-on-one lactation consultant services, including counseling and education, during pregnancy and/or the duration of breastfeeding when received from PPO or Participating providers.
-Deductible Coinsurance Copayment Contraceptive medical devices, such as intrauterine devices and diaphragms received from PPO or Participating providers.
-Deductible Coinsurance Copayment Implanted and injected contraceptives received from PPO or Participating providers.
-Deductible Coinsurance Copayment Independent laboratory services for treatment of mental health conditions and chemical dependency received from PPO Providers.
-Deductible Coinsurance Mammograms.
+Deductible Breastfeeding support, supplies, and one-on-one lactation consultant services, including counseling and education, during pregnancy and/or the duration of breastfeeding when received from PPO or Participating providers.
+Deductible Contraceptive medical devices, such as intrauterine devices and diaphragms received from PPO or Participating providers.
+Deductible Implanted and injected contraceptives received from PPO or Participating providers.
+Deductible Medical evaluations and counseling for nicotine dependence per U.S. Preventive Services Task Force (USPSTF) guidelines when received from PPO or Participating providers.
 Deductible

-Covered Service Payment Obligation Waived Medical evaluations and counseling for nicotine dependence per U.S. Preventive Services Task Force (USPSTF) guidelines when received from PPO or Participating providers.
-Deductible Coinsurance Copayment Mental health conditions and chemical dependency treatment - office services received from PPO Providers.
-Deductible Coinsurance Newborn's initial hospitalization, when considered normal newborn care - facility and practitioner services.
-Deductible Office and independent lab services received from PPO Providers.
-Some lab testing performed in the office may be sent to a provider that is not a PPO Provider for processing.
-When this happens, your deductible and coinsurance may apply.
-Deductible Postpartum home visit (one).
-Deductible Coinsurance Preventive care, items, and services, received from PPO or Participating providers, as follows: Deductible Coinsurance ■ Items or services with an "A" or "B" rating in the current recommendations of the United States Preventive Services Task Force (USPSTF); Copayment Immunizations as recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention (ACIP); Preventive care and screenings for infants, children, and adolescents provided for in guidelines supported by the Health Resources and Services Administration (HRSA); and Preventive care and screenings for women provided for in guidelines supported by the HRSA.
+Covered Service Payment Obligation Waived Newborn's initial hospitalization, when considered normal newborn care - practitioner services.
+Deductible Preventive care, items, and services, received from PPO or Participating providers, as follows: Deductible ■ Items or services with an "A" or "B" rating in the current recommendations of the United States Preventive Services Task Force (USPSTF); ■ Immunizations as recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention (ACIP); Preventive care and screenings for infants, children, and adolescents provided for in guidelines supported by the Health Resources and Services Administration (HRSA); and Preventive care and screenings for women provided for in guidelines supported by the HRSA.
 Preventive digital breast tomosynthesis (3D mammogram) when received from PPO or Participating providers.
-Deductible Coinsurance Copayment Prosthetic limb devices received from PPO Providers.
-Deductible Services subject to office visit copayment amounts.
-Deductible Coinsurance Services subject to telehealth services copayment amounts.‡ Deductible Coinsurance Services subject to urgent care center copayment amounts.
-Deductible Coinsurance ervices subject to office visit copayment amounts. ervices subject to telehealth services copayment amounts.‡ Deductible Coinsurand Deductible Coinsurand Deductible
+Deductible Vision examination (routine).
+Deductible Voluntary sterilization for female members received from PPO or Participating providers.
+Deductible Well-child care.
+Deductible